vdclab/vdclab-wiki/DNAproDB.md

 ## Notes from the user

- - All in bullet points
+ - Must have a structure with DNA in it already.
- - What are the main features of the website.
+ - Good visualization of the positioning of the amino acids but not visualization of direct base-amino acid interaction.

 ## Ease of use

-- What the users need to know about the website : problem you encounter, data format of the input...
+- Hard to search for interactions.
-- Short Paragraph or bullet points
+- Quick search bar was not functionning.

 ## Help